-Computes F1 metric.
-F1 metrics correspond to a narmonic mean of the precision and recail scores.
+Computes F1 metrics.
+F1 metrics correspond to a harmonic mean of the precision and recall scores.

 Works with binary, multiclass, and multilabel data.
 Accepts logits or probabilities from a model output or integer class values in prediction.
 Works with multi-dimensional preds and target.